Independent Commission Against Corruption (Hong Kong): Concerns over independence

 Several high-level appointments since the transfer of sovereignty have brought the independence of the ICAC into question.
 Simon Peh, an Immigration Department bureaucrat, was appointed Commissioner in 2012.
 More importantly, in 2014, Maria Tam, former colonial loyalist who rapidly switched allegiance to Beijing after 1997, was named head of the Operations Review Committee – a key board that has power to question any decision of the ICAC and to drop any case.

 Further erosion of independence was feared when Rebecca Li Bo-lan – a 30-year veteran graft-buster and the first female head of the ICAC investigative unit, appointed in June 2015 – was abruptly removed from her job in an unprecedented manner, and no explanation has been forthcoming from the ICAC.
 Pan-democratic politicians accused chief executive CY Leung of interfering because he is the subject of an anti-graft probe over a HK$50 million payment Leung received from Australian firm UGL.
 Democratic-camp legislators made allegations, citing internal ICAC sources, that Leung's office had been uncooperative and also impeding the progress of investigations into his own case; the Chief Executive's Office rebutted the claim.

 Impact

 For the private sector, the establishment of ICAC reorganised the corruption morale of the private sector which they started to alter the importance of integrity.
 ICAC also offered a channel for people to report on the corruption cases which led to an upsurge in corruption reports.
 The situation in the banking sector was the most significant and affected many banking officers.
 It also revealed that the issue of corruption was deeply-rooted in this sector, even in some major banks.
 The corruption problems were kept in silence and being ignored.
 Besides, after the report of corruption cases, the management team in the sector started to internalise and execute rules and policies in combating the corruption which turned the prevention into internal issues.
 This led to a decrease in reporting corruption cases afterwards.

+Activity and Operations

+On 10 March 2026, the Securities and Futures Commission and ICAC raided Guotai Junan International's office with search warrants, seized certain documents and detained an employee.